tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/040_add_login_feature/README.md

 Run `git checkout login` to switch to the login branch.

-Now you'll use what you've learned in previous steps to build and load the code to the "dev-runner", and see how it works.
+Now you'll use what you've learned in previous steps to build and run the code on top of "dev-runner" and see how it works.

 Build the [actor](../../z_glossary/actor.md) in sample-actor folder by running `./build.sh`.

-Go to `dev-runner` and check that the sample-actor.wasm file is the most recent version.
+Go to `dev-runner` and check that the `sample-actor.wasm` file is the most recent version.

 ````
 total 9224